Chenming00/Chenming00/README.md

 ## About me

--  👨‍🎓 The University of Utah --Salt Lake City, USA
--      Bachelor of Arts- Strategic Communicat
+-  👨‍🎓 The University of Utah --Salt Lake City, USA  Bachelor of Sciense- Strategic Communicat
--  👨‍💻 I'm currently learning ~~Flutter~~ Golang.
--  🆕 I'm the owner of the **[AS206729](https://bgp.tools/AS206729)** autonomous system number.
--  🌍 I like traveling, running, basketball(GSW fan).

 ## Connect with me
 <p>